This post was updated November 2020.

 If it doesn’t end up working out for you?
 Just ask for a refund within 20 days and you’ll get it.
 In my opinion, 20 days is an incredibly long time period to decide whether or not you like something like this, so good for them!

-Busuu Premium, on the other hand, offers 2 different types of membership, with almost just as many ways to pay.
+Busuu Premium, on the other hand, offers 3 different types of membership, with just as many ways to pay.
+It’s a bit confusing comparing the two, but Busuu costs around the same as Babbel.
+There’s no winners or losers here when it comes to financial investment.

 So the price point is essentially the same.
-Busuu only offers a 7-day guarantee, but that’s still better than nothing!
-In both cases, there is ab solutely zero risk involved if you realize that it’s just not right for you.
+Busuu offers a 14-day guarantee, which is essentially the same animal.
+In both cases, there is absolutely zero risk involved if you realize that it’s just not right for you.

 Busuu vs Babbel

+So: Babbel or Busuu?
 At the end of the day, the choice you make depends entirely on what you’re looking for in a language learning resource.
 Are you a beginner language learning, or at least not familiar with the family of the language you want to learn?
 Babbel is a great way for you to learn grammar.
+Click here for my Babbel Spanish review!

-Either way, both Busuu and Babbel are honestly really great and very helpful options to complement a language learning journey, if they offer material in the language you’re interested in learning.
+Regardless if you choose Busuu or Babbel, both are honestly really great and very helpful options to complement a language learning journey, if they offer material in the language you’re interested in learning.